iam-peekay/personal-website/content/posts/2018-05-23_TruStory-raises-a-seed-round-led-by-True-Ventures-and-other-notable-investors-and-Angels-9e7771468656.md

 TruStory is a platform for users to discover and validate claims that people make online, whether in a blog post, whitepaper, website, or social media post.

-> Our mission is to bring authenticity into the digital and decentralized world.
+> Our mission is to bring authenticity into the digital world.

 Unlike in today’s web where the onus for fact-checking is on the reader, in TruStory, every “story” or claim goes through a unique validation process that leverages a distributed network of participants with robust economic and social incentives to surface the truth.